 International Mobile Telecommunications (IMT) encompasses both IMT-2000 and IMT-Advanced collectively.

 Key features of IMT-2000 and IMT-Advanced are contained in Recommendations ITU-R M.1645 and ITU-R M.1822.
-Frequency aspects and unwanted emission parameters are contained in Recommendations ITU-R M.1580 and ITU-R M.1581.
+Frequency aspects and unwanted emission parameters are contained in Recommendations ITU-R M.1580, ITU-R M.1581, ITU-R M.2070 and ITU-R M.2071.
+Frequency arrangements may be included in Recommendation ITU-R M.1036 before the associated companion Recommendations are updated to provide the generic unwanted emission characteristics of mobile and base stations using the terrestrial radio interfaces of IMT.

+Limits on the maximum unwanted emission characteristics are necessary to protect other radio systems including those in adjacent bands and to help establish the coexistence between different technologies for the bands addressed in this Recommendation.

-The capabilities of IMT-2000 systems are being continuously enhanced in line with user needs and technology trends.
+The capabilities of IMT systems are being continuously enhanced in line with user needs and technology trends.